CarlaKeresztesi/web-project/README.md

 ## 🤝 Contributions and Feedback

 While this is a personal project, I’d love feedback and suggestions!
-Feel free to open an issue or reach out.
+Feel free to open an issue or reach out🫳⌨️.

 ### 🙏 Thanks for stopping by,